Olimpia Milano

 Pallacanestro Olimpia Milano, commonly known as Olimpia Milano or as EA7 Emporio Armani Milan after its title sponsor, is an LBA Italian professional basketball team, based in Milan, Italy.
 Its colors are white and red, and the team is sometimes referred as "Scarpette Rosse" (Little Red Shoes) because team officials imported red Converse All-Star shoes for players from the United States.
 The tag line stuck, and the nickname is still used by many fans today.

 As per custom in the Italian league, sponsorship has kept the team name changing frequently.
 From 1930 until 1955, it was called Borletti Milano.
 From 1956 to 1973, it was renamed Simmenthal.
 Other famous sponsorship names were Billy, Simac, Tracer, and Philips, in the 1980s.
 For past club sponsorship names, see the list below.

-Olimpia is the most successful basketball club in Italy and one of the most successful in Europe, having won 29 Italian League Championships, 8 Italian National Cups, 4 Italian Super Cups, 3 EuroLeague, 1 FIBA Intercontinental Cup, 3 FIBA Saporta Cups, 2 FIBA Korać Cups and many junior titles.
+Olimpia is the most successful basketball club in Italy and one of the most successful in Europe, having won 31 Italian League Championships, 8 Italian National Cups, 5 Italian Super Cups, 3 EuroLeague, 1 FIBA Intercontinental Cup, 3 FIBA Saporta Cups, 2 FIBA Korać Cups and many junior titles.

 In 2016, the club was included in the Italian Basketball Hall of Fame.

 History

-The birth and the Borletti era (1930-1955)
+The birth and the Borletti era (1930–1955)

-The birth of Pallacanestro Olimpia Milano is traditionally dated 1936, year of the first Italian League Championship title.
+The birth of Pallacanestro Olimpia Milano is traditionally dated 1936, year of the first Italian League Championship title won by the team.
 Actually it was founded 6 years earlier (in 1930) as "Dopolavoro Borletti" by Fratelli Borletti managers.
 Borletti team won 4 consecutive Italian League Championships from 1936 to 1939.

 In 1947, Milan businessman Adolfo Bogoncelli merged Pallacanestro Como and Borletti to form a new society, commonly known as "Borolimpia".
 "Borletti" brand was the main sponsor of the team, becoming the first sponsor in the history of Italian sport.

 In 1955, after 9 Italian League Championships, Borletti brand leaves Olimpia Milano jersey.

-The Simmenthal era (1956-1973)
+The Simmenthal era (1956–1973)

 The team regularly won the Italian League Championship in the 1950s and the 1960s, with players including Gabriele Vianello, Sandro Riminucci, Gianfranco Pieri, and Bill Bradley.
 In 1966, Olimpia won its first FIBA European Champions Cup.

 In the 1970s, three teams were fighting across Europe for supremacy: Olimpia Milano, Ignis Varese, and Real Madrid.
 Pallacanestro Varese and Olimpia Milano were arch-rivals, as the two cities are 25 miles (40 km) apart.
 While Milano was a frequent Italian League champion, they were unable to win again the prestigious FIBA European Champions Cup.
 Late in the 1970s, the quality of the club declined, but Olimpia Milano still managed to win a FIBA Cup Winners' Cup.

 In 1973, Simmenthal brand leaves Olimpia jersey after 17 years and 10 Italian League Championships.